 It’s time for a story.
 Not the bedtime story that you might tell your kids or a gripping novel, but the kind of story that helps to bring in customers and revenue.
-It’s a data-focused story that leverages a surprising medium: interactive maps.
+It’s a data-focused story that leverages a surprising medium: interactive digital maps.

 Stories have been around as long as humanity.
 They’ve also continued to play a crucial role in marketing, building emotional connections with the audience that cannot be replaced by hard data and statistics.
 Marketing storytellers win awards and drive global brand success.

 But it’s not just about following basic plot points and telling a video narrative.
 Modern storytelling is about much more, pulsing through the entirety of digital marketing and leveraging unexpected channels.
 Data, it turns out, is not diametrically opposed to storytelling; it can strengthen it.

 Let’s dive in.
 Beginning with an explanation of the importance of data-focused storytelling in modern digital marketing, we’ll go in-depth on how interactive maps can help you tell your stories and elevate your brand above your competition.